Mixed earnings from U.S. tech giants may do little to assuage worried investors

 But on the upbeat side, shares of Visa V.N rose in after-hours trade on Tuesday after the payments company said it expects revenue to accelerate past pre-pandemic levels.

-Markets could get fresh jolts later this week as other results flow in, including from Apple AAPL.O, Amazon.com AMZN.O and Facebook owner Meta Platforms FB.O.
+Markets could get fresh jolts this week as other results flow in, including from Apple AAPL.Oand Amazon.com AMZN.O.
+Facebook owner Meta Platforms is scheduled to report after the close on Wednesday FB.O.

 With only a few days left in the month, the S&P 500 is down 7.8% for April so far, which would be its biggest monthly percentage drop since March 2020.